Punvireakroth/Web-Development-Progress/Deploying_Websites/README.md

 `pwd` stand for print working directory.
 It show where you are in the filesystem.
 (The directory you are currently in are called working directory)

 #### cd I

+`cd` is stand for change directory.
+It's change the working directory we working on. cd take one argument which is the name of the directory we wanna change to.

+#### cd II

+We can move further than one step by replacing the arugument by directory path

+`cd vireakroth\2022`

+#### mkdir

+We can create directory using `mkdir` command
+We can create directory without moving into that directory by specify the directory path `$ mkdir media/tv`

+#### touch

+We can use `touch` command to create an empty file